-“Can you imagine standing in front of an open bomb-bay door and smelling a city burn up?”
-Lawson said in an article published in New York Times Magazine in March 2020.
+“Can you imagine standing in front of an open bomb-bay door and smelling a city burn up?” said Ed Lawson, a B-29 gunner who flew the raid.
 “It was terrifying.
 At low altitude like that, I didn’t wear an oxygen mask.
 All I can say is that the smell was nauseating.
 I’ve never smelled anything like it since, and I don’t want to.”

 From March 10 until the atomic bombings of Hiroshima and Nagasaki in early August 1945, US firebombing campaigns decimated more than 60 Japanese cities.
 Years later, LeMay said, “I suppose if I had lost the war, I would have been tried as a war criminal.
 Fortunately, we were on the winning side.”